WebAssembly/tool-conventions/EHScheme.md

 ## No Two-Phase Unwinding

 In Itanium-style two-phase unwinding typically consisits of two phases: search and cleanup.
-In the search phase, a matching catch clause that can catch the type of exception thrown or one that needs some cleanup action is searched as the stack is unwound.
+In the search phase, a matching catch site that can catch the type of exception thrown or one that needs some cleanup action is searched as the stack is unwound.
 If one is found, it enters the cleanup phase in which the unwinder stops at the stack frame with the matching `catch` found and starts to